-From a basking bulb, to understanding the difference between both UVA and UVB… there’s definitely a learning curve to ensuring your bearded dragon has an ideal setup that will allow them to thrive.
+From sourcing the right basking bulb, to understanding the difference between both UVA and UVB… there’s definitely a learning curve to ensuring your bearded dragon has an ideal setup that will allow them to thrive.

 And while measuring temperatures tends to be fairly easy and straight forward, it is often times the UVB setup that needs to be addressed with new owners.